enzofrancescaHM/RoomXRNative/readme.md

 - [FIX] dynamic interface with better buttons
 - [FIX] manage difference between screenshot , images and decals
 - [FIX] manage the correct exit from glasses, deleting pointers and other stuff
+- [FIX] Evaluate disconnect and riconnect the Univet glasses cases, it should gracely manage those states at the moment we could also try to remove ReactNAtiveUsbMOdule at all and do everything at UvcCapturer level...

 ## Changelist: